acend/container-basics-training/content/en/docs/03/_index.md

 Version: '10.3.7-MariaDB-1:10.3.7+maria~jessie'  socket: '/var/run/mysqld/mysqld.sock'  port: 3306  mariadb.org binary distribution
 ```

-The problem is that you are now stuck in this console.
+If you re-read the command above you will notify, that we used the arguments -it (interactive/detached).
+And you might have found out that mariadb does not react to the usual `CTRL-c`.
-To return to your shell press `CTRL-p` and then `CTRL-q`.
+So how do we exit this terminal?
+Docker has an escape sequence to detach from a container and leave it running.
+For this you have to press `CTRL-p` and then `CTRL-q` in bash.

 {{% alert title="Note for Webshell" color="primary" %}}
 In the webshell the shortcuts `CTRL-p` and `CTRL-q` are not working.
 Simply close the terminal and open a new one as a workaround.
 You could also start your mariadb container with `docker run -dit -e MARIADB_ROOT_PASSWORD=my-secret-pw mariadb`, note the `d` in `-dit` which starts the container in detached mode.
-Afterward you can open a shell into the detached container as desribed below.
+Afterward, you can open a shell into the detached container as described below.
 {{% /alert %}}

 {{% alert title="Note for Windows" color="primary" %}}
 This might not work on Windows since the shortcuts `CTRL-p` and `CTRL-q` are already used for other purposes.
-Use `docker ps` in a seperate shell to get the container ID and then stop it using `docker stop <container>`.
-After that, you have to restart the container with `docker start <container>` or start a new container with `docker run -d ...` as described in the section _Deamons_ below.
+Use `docker ps` in a separate shell to get the container ID and then stop it using `docker stop <container>`.
+After that, you have to restart the container with `docker start <container>` or start a new container with `docker run -d ...` as described in the section _Detached_ below.
 {{% /alert %}}

 This will leave the container running while you are back in your shell.
-To verify that the container is really running use the command:
+To verify that the container is running use the following command:

 ```bash
 docker ps